EasterWorks/Cergs-Stealthchanger/README.md

 ## Mile-High Overview of the Stealthchanger

-This is a shorter document than the Hardware and Configuration document which is going to cover the basic concepts as a toe-dip.
-I'm writing it right now :D
+[This](https://github.com/EasterWorks/Cergs-Stealthchanger/blob/main/mile-high-overview-of-the-stealthchanger.md) is a shorter document than the Hardware and Configuration document which is going to cover the basic concepts as a toe-dip.

 ## How to Stealthchanger